DrRowland/AGS2014/README.md

 Advanced Games Studies 2014

-And notes and handouts will be stored in this repository.
+Any notes and handouts will be stored in this repository.
 There are no 'lecture slides' for this part of the module.

 Link to Scrum in 10mins Video:<a href="http://www.youtube.com/watch?v=XU0llRltyFM"> here </a>